A classification of solitons for the surface diffusion flow of entire graphs

-\begin{rmk} Our theorem implies that all non-trivial solitons are unbounded.
+\begin{rmk} Our theorem \GW{indicates that most} non-trivial solitons are unbounded.
 Thus, in order to study the dynamics of the graphical surface diffusion flow, it is imperative that an existence and uniqueness result that allows unbounded initial data be established.
 To our knowledge this does not yet exist in the literature. \end{rmk}

 \begin{rmk} We have adopted the forward/backward terminology for self-similar profiles used in \cite{GGS10}.
 In geometric flows literature these correspond to expanding and shrinking solutions respectively, and travelling waves correspond to translating solutions. \end{rmk}

 For the travelling wave case, our triviality result is sharp in the following sense.
 In \cite{KK} the authors construct a family of travelling wave profiles with fixed contact angles.
 The waves constructed in \cite{KK} are defined on a bounded interval.
 If viewed as functions on $\bR$, they are not smooth.
 Thus triviality of travelling waves does not hold if either the regularity of the solution is weakened or the domain is allowed to be a bounded interval.

 The right hand side of \eqref{CDF} is the surface Laplacian of the curvature, and as such naturally generalises to the case of non-graphical curves.
-In this setting, more solitons $\gamma:\R\rightarrow\R^2$ are known to exist: namely circles, Euler's clothoids, and the lemniscate of Bernoulli \cite{EGMWW16} (see figures \ref{fig1} and \ref{fig2}), and very recently, the grim raindrop \cite{OW24}.
+In this setting, more solitons $\gamma:\R\rightarrow\R^2$ are known to exist: namely circles, Euler's clothoids, the lemniscate of Bernoulli \cite{EGMWW16} (see figures \ref{fig1} and \ref{fig2}), and very recently, the grim raindrop \cite{OW24}.
 The lemniscate shrinks, corresponding to a non-graphical backward self-similar solution, and the grim raindrop translates, corresponding to a non-graphical travelling wave.